Great Sandwich. Lousy Washrooms.

 The optics of unsanitary food preparation

-Why are washrooms such an issue with customers?
+Why are washrooms such an issue with customers and guests?
+Here is why.
 What the industry calls “Health and Safety”, customers call “Hygiene”.

 Complaint IA Change Management in Retail ad